emlarko/coffee-shop/README.md

 npm start
 ```

-The User viewing this Coffee Shop website will find a home page first, with a coffee images as well as opening times and a map.
+The User viewing this Coffee Shop website will find a home page first, with coffee images as well as opening times and a map.

 After navigating to the Menu page, the User is able to click buttons to see coffee, food and drinks menus.